jaredaritter/js-organization-project-refresh/README.md

 - Clear prior table on re-render
   - Decide whether to break library render down into more parts
-- Create container on each page for content to go in that is independent of nav and header
 - Build form for input of new books into library